danielbradley/Extract/README.md

 The following functions are general purpose, and can be used by any program.

 #### Function: readline

+The 'readline' function is a portable implementation of the common readline function.
+This implementation uses 'fread' to read one character at a time from the stream.

 ```main.c
 char* readline( FILE* stream )